amftnj846650059/notes/README.md

 3. Avoid over-engineering solutions; keep it simple unless complexity is absolutely necessary.
 4. Practice defensive programming but don't clutter your code with unnecessary checks.
 5. Regularly refactor your code for clarity and simplicity, especially as requirements evolve.

+# 2024-02-08
+- Today's programming wisdom: "Premature optimization is the root of all evil" - Donald Knuth.

+In essence, this quote reminds programmers that while efficiency and optimization are crucial aspects of software development, they should not be pursued prematurely.
+It's more important to first focus on writing clear, maintainable, and correct code.
+Only after identifying through profiling or other means where performance bottlenecks truly exist should you optimize.
+This approach helps prevent wasting time optimizing parts of the code that have little impact on overall performance and keeps the codebase clean and manageable.